mm13ah/blog/src/posts/2019-05-01/index.md

 indexPage: true
 index: '/blog/javascript-basics'
 next: '/absolute-basics'
-date: '2019-04-09'
+date: '2019-05-01'
 image: './image.jpg'
 ---

 JavaScript is a great language to learn.
 It has many applications and can be used everywhere - in the browser, on the server, for creating mobile apps and even desktop apps!
-In this post we'll be going over the basics of JavaScript, so no prerequisite knowledge is required.
+In this blog post we'll be going over the basics of JavaScript, so no prerequisite knowledge is required.
 We're going to be covering:
 - Variables
 - Types
 - Arrays